Skip to content

 6. Gardener, S. L., Rainey-Smith, S. R., Sohrabi, H. R., Weinborn, M., Verdile, G., Fernando, W. M. A. D., … & Martins, R. N. (2017).
 Increased carbohydrate intake is associated with poorer performance in verbal memory and attention in an APOE genotype-dependent manner.
 Journal of Alzheimer’s Disease58(1), 193-201.

 7. Abbasi, B., Kimiagar, M., Sadeghniiat, K., Shirazi, M. M., Hedayati, M., & Rashidkhani, B. (2012).
 The effect of magnesium supplementation on primary insomnia in elderly: A double-blind placebo-controlled clinical trial.
-Journal of research in medical sciences: the official journal of Isfahan University of Medical Sciences, 17(12), 1161.
+Journal of Research in medical sciences: The Official Journal of Isfahan University of Medical Sciences, 17(12), 1161.

 8. Pirrie, A. M., & Lodewyk, K. R. (2012).
 Investigating links between moderate-to-vigorous physical activity and cognitive performance in elementary school students.
 Mental Health and Physical Activity, 5(1), 93-98.

 9. Zeidan, F., Johnson, S. K., Diamond, B. J., David, Z., & Goolkasian, P. (2010).
 Mindfulness meditation improves cognition: Evidence of brief mental training.
-Consciousness and cognition, 19(2), 597-605.
+Consciousness and Cognition, 19(2), 597-605.

 10. Del Negro, C. A., Funk, G. D., & Feldman, J. L. (2018).
 Breathing matters.
 Nature Reviews Neuroscience, 19(6), 351-367.